 A friendly and approachable introduction helps to create an open and welcoming atmosphere, making it easier for your new teammates to connect with you.

-5. The Curiosity-Driven Introduction
+5. The curiosity-driven introduction

 “Hello everyone, my name is [Your Name], and I’m joining the team as the new [Your Position].
 I’m genuinely curious about the work we’ll be doing together, and I’m eager to learn from each of you.
 I’ve always believed that collaboration and learning from others are key to success, so please don’t hesitate to share your insights or ask for mine.”